babarrett/g80-9009/README.md

     Making Stuff Together! / Re: Easy AVR USB Keyboard Firmware and Keymapper https://geekhack.org/index.php?topic=51252.msg2141040#msg2141040

-    I use a pro micro and one 74hc154.
+The G80-9009HAU has two parts.
+Upper part is a 6x10 matrix and the lower part is 10x10.
+I use a pro micro and one 74hc154 (4 to 16 mux).
+I am using TMK to run a 16x10 matrix.

 ---
 ##Available Modifications

+###New controller to USB, Modification #1

 You can make MX Clear switches feel a whole lot more tactile by swapping the springs with Cherry MX Black springs.
 These are currently one of my favorite switches.
 I find them to be very similar to Black Alps, but they're more